minhndgc00900/tesla-clone/README.md

 git clone https://github.com/minhndgc00900/tesla-clone.git
 ```

-- Once the files are on your machine, open the https://github.com/minhndgc00900/tesla-clone folder in [Visual Studio Code](https://code.visualstudio.com/).
+- Once the files are on your machine, open the testla-landing-html folder in [Visual Studio Code](https://code.visualstudio.com/).

 - With the files open in Visual Studio Code, press the **Go Live** button at the bottom of the window to launch the files with [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).